The SCOTT Treatment: Your Video Content Professionally Repackaged for Profit, Promotion and Education

 ( ) Golden Nuggets: Usually single subject snippet.
 Typically 2 or 3 minutes from 5 or so program minutes.

-( ) Featured Topic: Various comments around a single topic, often 10 to 15 minutes drawn from an hour HOA.
+( ) Featured Topic: Various comments around a single topic, often 10 to 15 minutes drawn from an hour program.

 ( ) Highlights Reel: Some of the more memorable moments from program.
 Total time varies.

 ( ) Evergreen: Remove dated, awkward and repetitive material.
-Often 40 to 50 minutes from a well produced hour HOA.[ ]
+Often 40 to 50 minutes from a well produced hour program.[ ]
 Post Production Deliverable from a private HOA (no live audience):

-( ) Consider using Private HOAs to record program material intended for post production.
+( ) Consider recording program material intended for post production (rather than a live audience).

 ( ) In this case, you can record multiple takes of the same material if needed.

 ( ) Loosely frame your subjects.
-This gives you options to digitally zoom/reframe in post.
+This gives you options to digitally zoom/reframe in post production editing.

 - The Hidden Benefits from The SCOTT Treatment